- Chart

 Growth Trajectory and Initiatives

-Historical Growth: Growth has been driven by franchise expansion and same-store sales performance.
-The historical trends involved rebranding and operational improvements.
+Historical Growth: Historical growth has been driven by franchise expansion and same-store sales growth.

 Summary